It\^o Stochastic differentials: Introduction

+We define $d^p(X)_t$ using convergence in probability.
+We also consider two alternative definitions for the stochastic differential: the first using convergence in expectation, and the second using almost-sure convergence.
+However, the results in both the latter approaches are less satisfactory and our definition using convergence in probability yields all the properties one hopes for from a stochastic differential.
+We still include the expectation and almost-sure convergence approaches here to compare them to the convergence in probability approach.
+The expectation approach is similar to Nelson's idea of a `mean-forward derivative' in \cite{nelson1967bm}.

 This paper is set out as follows: after some preliminary definitions in Section \ref{section: preliminaries}, in Section \ref{section: stochastic differentials using convergence in probability} we introduce the infinitesimal differential $d^p(X)_t$ on $\mathbb{R}^n$ using convergence in probability and we state the main results.
 In particular we show that any stochastic differential equation, in the classical sense of the term, corresponds naturally with its analogue written using the $d^p(\cdot)$ formalism.
-In Section \ref{section: geometric applications} we define It\^o SDEs on manifolds in a coordinate-free manner using our theory from Section \ref{section: stochastic differentials using convergence in probability} and outline geometric applications.
 In Section \ref{section: financial applications} we describe financial applications in continuous-time complete markets.
-The last two sections introduce alternative definitions of the infinitesimal differential.
 In Section \ref{section: stochastic differentials using convergence in mean} we introduce a version of the differential using convergence in mean.
 The relationships with $d^p(X)_t$ are outlined and analogous results to Section \ref{section: stochastic differentials using convergence in probability} are presented.
 Finally in Section \ref{section: stochastic differentials using almost sure convergence} we give a third definition of the differential, $d^\text{a.s.}(X)_t$ using almost sure convergence and an analogue to the Lebesgue differentiation theorem is proved.

+To clarify our contribution, we provide a reference to all definitions and results we use from other sources and remark where we could not find a proof in the literature, but do not believe the result is new.
+If we simply state a definition or a result, we believe it is our own.